GoogleChrome/chrome-launcher/docs/chrome-flags-for-tools.md

 * `--no-default-browser-check`: Disable the default browser check, do not prompt to set it as such
 * `--no-first-run`: Skip first run wizards
 * `--ash-no-nudges`: Avoids blue bubble "user education" nudges (eg., "… give your browser a new look", Memory Saver)
-* `--disable-search-engine-choice-screen`: Disable the 2023+ search engine choice screen
+* `--disable-search-engine-choice-screen`: Disable the 2023+ search engine choice screen.
+Required for some versions because of crbug.com/357068286, is now guarded behind --no-first-run
 * `--propagate-iph-for-testing`: Specifies which in-product help (IPH) features are allowed.
 If no arguments are provided, then all IPH features are disabled.

 ## Task throttling